IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 One should use configuration files, which are available in this repo [here](/tools/js_ts-config).
 Files are organized in folders, depending of the project type (React, React Native or Node).
-All this files need to be located in the root directory of the target project.
+All these files need to be located in the root directory of the target project.

 List of files: